-7.5 Impact of Initial Signal Samples
+F. Impact of Initial Signal Samples

-The initial data will also affects NiFi's usability and accuracy because it determines the integrality of the initial STG.
-An incomplete STG may make NiFi outputs a low score for a legitimate user, which will increase the $R{fn}$ of NiFi.
+The initial data will also affect NiFi's usability and accuracy because it determines the integrality of the initial STG.
+An incomplete STG may make NiFi outputs a low score for a legitimate user, which will increase the R{fn} of NiFi.
 We conduct an experiment to study the impact of changing the initial RSSI sequence.
-There are three kinds of initial RSSI sequences for three user activities in one legitimate area, t wo legitimate areas and multiple legitimate areas.
-Then, we calculate the average scores for L1-L3.
-As we can see in Figure 11, the average score becomes higher when the initial data becomes more complete.
+There are three kinds of initial RSSI sequences for three user activities in one legitimate area, two legitimate areas and multiple legitimate areas.
+Then, we calculate the average scores for different user activities.
+As we can see in Figure 19, the average scores of legitimate users become higher when the initial data becomes more complete.
+The scores of undesired users are low all the time.
 When the initial RSSI sequence only contains one legitimate area, the score is also low for legitimate users.
-However, even though the initial STG is incomplete, NiFi will make itself perform better and better with the graph augmentation in Section 6.4.
+However, even though the initial STG is incomplete, NiFi will make itself perform better and better with the graph augmentation in Section VI-D.